ProfMoo/home/infrastructure/README.md

     aws_secret_access_key = <redacted>
     ```

-    This provides authentication to the AWS S3 bucket backend that stores the TF state
+    This provides authentication to the AWS S3 bucket backend that stores the TF state AND the KMS secret to decrypt the sops file.

 ## How To Use